 Of course, superiors can also order this by “Order Mufti,” but it is better to convince employees with these offers and with arguments.
 And it is very important to emphasize the “we” feeling even more than before.
 Teamwork from the home office may have worked for a while in Corona times, but it cannot be a permanent solution for many companies.
 Apart from compelling reasons such as customer visits, another argument in favor of being present is that the best ideas often emerge from personal discussions.
 It is also important to pick up on moods and literally “pick up” everyone.

 However, one should first start in small steps with a few employees instead of with all of them.
-After all, Corona can also be an opportunity to make a completely new start in the office and to capture all employees much more than before.
+After all, Corona can also be an opportunity to make an entirely new start in the office and to capture all employees much more than before.

 Finally, here’s a checklist of what companies, supervisors and HR departments can do to help employees get back to normal in the office quickly and easily: